-For the most part, may people have not been told that their spinal ligaments are weak.
+For the most part, many people have not been told that their spinal ligaments are weak.
 Many patients are not even informed that the spinal ligaments are what hold the vertebrae to each other.
 A ligament is a band of connective tissue that holds bone to bone.
-Of all the ligaments the most famous one lives in the knee the ACL, anterior cruciate ligament, which connects the thigh to the shin bone.
+Of all the ligaments the most famous one lives in the knee the ACL, the anterior cruciate ligament, which connects the thigh to the shin bone.

-Since the majority of spinal ligament injuries cannot be seen on a conventional x-ray or MRIs, doctors and patients look for other problems or diagnoses, such as the previously mentioned degenerative disc disease, stenosis, SI joint pain, among others.
-Yet in many cases, the common underlying cause of low back pain, and degenerative arthritis in the spine, facet joint osteoarthritis towards the development of stenosis, lumbar spondylosis, loss of spinal curve, or development of excessive spinal curve, is in large part, due to facet joint capsular ligament injury and is the cause of almost every chronic spinal pain.
+Since the majority of spinal ligament injuries cannot be seen on a conventional x-ray or MRIs, doctors and patients look for other problems or diagnoses, such as the previously mentioned degenerative disc disease, stenosis, and SI joint pain, among others.
+Yet in many cases, the common underlying cause of low back pain, degenerative arthritis in the spine, facet joint osteoarthritis towards the development of stenosis, lumbar spondylosis, loss of spinal curve, or development of excessive spinal curve, is in large part, due to facet joint capsular ligament injury and is the cause of almost every chronic spinal pain.

-Identifying spinal instability in nonspecific back pain
+Identifying spinal instability in nonspecific low back pain

 Spinal instability begins when the stabilizing structures of the spine, the spinal ligaments, can no longer hold adjacent bones together.
 When present, this is termed mechanical instability.